Evidence of spin-orbital angular momentum interactions in relativistic heavy-ion collisions

-Ultra-relativistic heavy-ion collisions create a system of deconfined quarks and gluons, called the Quark--Gluon Plasma (QGP) and provide the opportunity to study its properties.
-In collisions with non-zero impact parameter, a large angular momentum and magnetic field are also expected.
-Theoretical calculations estimate a total angular momentum of $O(10^{7})$ $\hslash$~\cite{Becattini:2007sr} and a magnetic field $O(10^{14})$~T~\cite{Kharzeev:2007jp}.
-While the magnetic field is expected to be short lived (a few fm/$c$), the angular momentum is conserved and could be felt throughout the evolution of the system formed in the collision.
-Experimental observables sensitive to these initial conditions~\cite{Fries:2017ina,Voronyuk:2011jd} could be used to study the influence of angular momentum and a magnetic field on the properties and the dynamical evolution of the QGP and its subsequent hadronization.
+Ultra-relativistic heavy-ion collisions create a system of deconfined quarks and gluons, called the Quark--Gluon Plasma (QGP)~\cite{Adams:2005dq,Gyulassy:2004zy,Andronic:2017pug} and provide the opportunity to study its properties.
+In collisions with non-zero impact parameter, a large angular momentum of $O(10^{7})$ $\hslash$~\cite{Becattini:2007sr} and magnetic field of $O(10^{14})$ T \cite{Kharzeev:2007jp} are also expected.
+While the magnetic field is short lived (a few fm/$c$), the angular momentum is conserved and could affect the system throughout its evolution.
+Experimental observables like correlations in azimuthal angle~\cite{Fries:2017ina,Voronyuk:2011jd} could be used to study the influence of these initial conditions on the properties and the dynamical evolution of the QGP and its subsequent hadronization.

 Spin-orbit interactions have wide observable consequences in several branches of physics~\cite{Jdjackson,landau,Mayer:1949pd}.
-The direction of the angular momentum in non-central heavy-ion collisions is perpendicular to the reaction plane (subtended by the beam axis and impact parameter)~\cite{Liang:2004ph}.
-In the presence of such a large angular momentum, the spin-orbit coupling of quantum chromodynamics (QCD) could lead to a polarization of quarks followed by a net-polarization of vector mesons (\kst~and \ph)~\cite{Voloshin:2004ha,Liang:2004ph,Liang:2004xn,Liang:2007ma,Yang:2017sdk} along the direction of the angular momentum.
+In the presence of a large angular momentum, the spin-orbit coupling of quantum chromodynamics (QCD) could lead to a polarization of quarks followed by a net-polarization of vector mesons (\kst~and \ph)~\cite{Voloshin:2004ha,Liang:2004ph,Liang:2004xn,Liang:2007ma,Yang:2017sdk} along the direction of the angular momentum.

-The spin alignment of a vector meson is described by a 3 $\times$ 3 Hermitian spin-density matrix~\cite{Yang:2017sdk}.
-The trace of the spin-density matrix is 1 and diagonal elements $\mathrm{\rho_{11}}$ and $\mathrm{\rho_{-1-1}}$ cannot be measured separately.
-As a result, there is only one independent diagonal element, \rh.
-The elements of the spin-density matrix can be studied by measuring the angular distributions of the decay products of the vector mesons with respect to a quantization axis.
-In the analysis presented here, two different quantization axes are used: i) a vector perpendicular to the production plane (PP) of the vector meson and ii) the normal to the reaction plane (RP) of the system.
+The spin state of a vector meson is described by a 3 $\times$ 3 Hermitian spin-density matrix~\cite{Yang:2017sdk}.
+Its trace is 1 and $\mathrm{\rho_{11}}$ and $\mathrm{\rho_{-1-1}}$ cannot be measured separately in two-body decays to pseudoscalar mesons.
+Consequently, there is only one independent diagonal element, \rh.
+The elements of the spin-density matrix can be studied by measuring the angular distributions of the decay products of vector mesons with respect to a quantization axis.
+Here two different quantization axes are used: i) a vector perpendicular to the production plane (PP) of the vector meson and ii) the normal to the reaction plane (RP) of the system.
 The PP is defined by the flight direction of the vector meson and the beam direction.